 NL- Of the day you spent with The Natural Leader the word that stands out for me is Joy.
 What was about the day that inspired that word?

-Yet the learning’s from the experience also applied to work.
+Yet the learning’s also applied to work.

 NL – I often have people ask what others get out of the time with horses.
 How would you describe how the day relates to leadership?